 Also, I am training to run a half-marathon, and I know that all miles I’ve been logging have helped a lot!

 And lastly, drinking lots of water!

 I did not drop a ton of “water weight” right at the beginning.
 I have had to fight for each and every ounce that I’ve lost so far.
 Over three months I’ve had maybe 2 or 3 times where all of a sudden the scale dropped over a pound at once.
 Every other time (every day), I would lose just ounces, or even fluctuate up a pound or two.

 The good thing about the “no sugar” rule is that it leaves me a lot of options for when I do need to treat myself to something delicious.
-I can have all the pizza in the world, or I can drive through a fast food restaurant for a burger.
-Of course the better I eat, the faster I will lose the weight, but this way I can treat myself without cheating on my plan.
+I can have all the pizza in the world, or I can drive through a fast-food restaurant for a burger.
+Of course, the better I eat, the faster I will lose the weight, but this way I can treat myself without cheating on my plan.

-I look forward to reading everyone else’s posts from the link up, and I will keep you all posted on my progress!
+I will keep you all posted on my progress!